SummaryRead the full fact sheet

 Cow’s milk allergy

-An allergy to cow’s milk and related dairy products affects one in 50 in babies and is different to lactose intolerance.
+An and related dairy products affects one in 50 in babies and is different to lactose intolerance.
 Very few adults are allergic to cow’s milk.
 People who are allergic to cow’s milk can also be allergic to milk from other animals such as goats, sheep and buffalo.

 If a person has an allergic sensitivity, it’s usually because of one or more of the proteins in milk.
 The proteins in goat’s milk are closely related to those in cow’s milk, so replacing one type of milk with the other usually doesn’t help.